Swivro/argon/SECURITY.md

 ## Supported Versions

-Only the latest version of Argon is supported.
+Only the latest version of Swivro Browser is supported.

 ## Reporting a Vulnerability